Who is onmedica.com for?

 How do I track pages for my PDP?

-You can use the free OnMedica PDP Tracker tool.
+You can use the OnMedica PDP Tracker tool.
 Just click on the Add to my PDP button at the top of the webpage whenever you want to track a page.
 Once a page is tracked you can view your personal log and add annotations to record how long you spent on an activity and whether it was a DEN or PUN, and provide a description.

 What are Business Tutorials?